|Duration||2 Years (Year 1: Semesters 1, 2 and 3; Year 2: Semesters 1 and 2)|

-We aim to provide an excellent educational experience in both academic and clinical environments and to support our students as they develop the necessary attributes to contribute to the constantly advancing and evolving nature of clinical measurement science.
+We aim to provide an excellent educational experience in both academic and clinical environments and to support you as you develop the necessary attributes to contribute to the constantly advancing and evolving nature of clinical measurement science.

-Practice education is an integral component of the programme and our students will have the opportunity to undertake clinical placements in both Years 1 and 2.
+Practice education is an integral component of the programme and you will have the opportunity to undertake clinical placements in both Years 1 and 2.

 Year 1 Modules